Are you playing dating as if it were a game to win?

 Treat one another with respect.
 Remember that the person you are writing to is a person.
 Treat them that way.
 Stop playing around with these apps in the same way you play around with Siri.

-If you actually like someone you go on a date with, don’t try to convince them that you aren’t looking for a relationship just because that’s the cool thing to say.
-With over 500 online dating profiles under my belt, I ask every one of my clients what they are actually looking for.
-98% of them are looking for a serious relationship.
+If you actually like someone you go on a date with, don’t try to convince them that you aren’t looking for a relationship.
+I know it may sound like the cool thing to say.
+However, with over 700 online dating profiles under my belt, I ask every one of my clients what they are actually looking for.
+Turns out 98% of them are looking for a serious relationship.
 So stop pretending that you aren’t.
+If we are going to collectively change the way we look at dating, it has to start with you.

 Swipe slowly.
 When you are using Tinder, has it ever crossed your mind that one of these people may just be the perfect person for you?
 Try to get into the habit of at least looking at the second picture before deleting them from your potential dates forever.
 Move slowly and focus on quality, not quantity.